RitwikKapoor/Simple-Restaurant-website/README.md

 # Simple-Restaurant-website
-This only uses CSS and HTML
+This only uses CSS and HTML.

 Link:
 https://canary-restaurant.netlify.app/index.html